david-pizzi-cg/github-ai-workflow-demo/README.md

 ### 🧠 **The Safeguards Strategy**

-Instead of fixing bugs after they reach production, this demo shows how to use **GitHub Copilot Instructions** to create quality-focused AI behavior that catches issues during development:
+Instead of fixing bugs after they reach production, this stage shows how to use **GitHub Copilot Instructions** to create quality-focused AI behavior that catches issues during development:

 1. **Prompt Engineer Agent**: Specialized agent for creating well-structured, effective prompts for any development task
 2. **Enhanced General Instructions**: Always-on DevOps practices embedded in default Copilot behavior